I miss you. And Happy Father’s Day.

 With each filled basket, I can conjure the look.
 Your loving eyes are firmly fixed on me from over the top of your glasses.
 I hear you exclaim, “You silly witch, did your grandfather not see to it that we were born in a world of boilers and indoor plumbing?”

 And so he did.

 But clearly there was a circle in need of closing.

 I returned a century after he left.
 Nearly 50 years after he died.
 I wasn’t actually aiming for ‘his Ireland’, though I find myself stuck in it.
-As penance for some as yet undetermined failing, I work at telling your stories, sharing your wisdom and hoping that as America has abandoned it’s promise, moving forward, Ireland can adopt it.
+As penance for some as yet undetermined failing, I work at telling your stories, sharing your wisdom and hoping that as America has abandoned its promise, moving forward, Ireland can adopt it.

 The call to ‘my Ireland’ came after years on an annual course.
-The week long events were set in Sligo, Cavan, Antrim, Donegal, Down and Mayo studying Jung and archetypal psychology.
+The week-long events were set in Sligo, Cavan, Antrim, Donegal, Down and Mayo studying Jung and archetypal psychology.
 Here I met Bridget, Grace and Maeve – in a place where feminine characters and the land dominate in myth.
 That divine feminine is what called me and where my hope for this place resides.

 Here I experience the ancient and natural worlds as you shared them.
-Living close to the land demands a respect for riotous springs, abundant harvests and the work of just showing up for the hard labour in between.
+Living close to the land demands a respect for riotous springs, abundant harvests and the work of just showing up for the hard labor in between.

 It invites us to celebrate the seasons.